mtatton/nbterm/README.md

 \____|__  /___  /____| \___  >__|  |__|_|  /__/__/\_ \
         \/    \/           \/            \/         \/

-      -| Jupyter Kernels at Your Terminal |-
+      -| Jupyter Kernels in Your Terminal |-

 --==================================================--
 ```
 ![NBTERMIX SCREEN](https://raw.githubusercontent.com/mtatton/nbtermix/master/nbtermix.png)

-Let you view, edit and execute Jupyter Notebooks in the terminal.
+Lets you view, edit and execute Jupyter Notebooks on Your terminal.

 ## Install